Diesel Loco Shed, Ernakulam: Operations

 Like all locomotive sheds, ERS does regular maintenance, overhaul and repair including painting and washing of locomotives.
 It not only attends to locomotives housed at ERS but to ones coming in from other sheds as well.
 It has four pit lines for loco repair.

 Locomotives of Ernakulam DLS along with Erode and Golden Rock DLS were the regular links for all trains running through Kerala until around the year 2000 when widespread electrification of railway lines started in Kerala.
 Until then it handled prestigious trains like the double-headed Kerala Express and the Trivandrum Rajdhani Express.
 ERS locomotives used to be predominantly the regular links for trains traveling on the Konkan Railway as well.
 As more and more railway lines in Kerala were electrified, ERS started losing links to electric locomotives, mainly WAP-1, WAP-4, WAG-7 and WAP-7 locomotives from the Erode (ED), Arakkonam (AJJ) and Royapuram (RPM) electric locomotive sheds.
 Ironically, the Thiruvananthapuram railway division in which ERS is located has 100% electrified lines.

-Despite all the electrification across the country, ERS locomotives still take trains as far as Gujarat, Bikaner and in the Shornur–Nilambur line of Kerala.
-The Ernakulam–Okha Express runs with two ERS locomotives in multiple unit operation.
-The 12201/12202 LTT–Kochuveli Garib Rath is the only ERS link running south of Ernakulam.
+Despite all the electrification across the country, ERS locomotives still used to take trains as far as Gujarat, Bikaner and in the Shornur–Nilambur line of Kerala.
+The Ernakulam–Okha Express used to run with two ERS locomotives in multiple unit operation before electrification.
+The 12201/12202 LTT–Kochuveli Garib Rath was an ERS link running south of Ernakulam.
 A prestigious link for ERS was the Dadar–Madgaon Jan Shatabdi Express which was regularly hauled by an ERS WDM-3A for a long time.

 Livery and markings

 Indian Railways allows diesel loco sheds to paint their locomotives in their own unique liveries.
 Ernakulam's locomotives have their current livery scheme as painted in orange with a wide cream band around the middle, with orange lines on the top and bottom, to match with the erstwhile Rajdhani livery.
 The livery was introduced to match that of the Trivandrum Rajdhani when it was introduced sometime in 1997 as ERS considered the Rajdhani its most prestigious link.
-The cream bar and the orange line taper downwards at both ends of the locomotive to create a "V" shaped design.
+The cream bar and the orange line taper downwards at both ends of the locomotive to create a V-shaped design.
 This orange–cream–orange color scheme gives the locomotives a cheerful and pleasant look.
 One locomotive, WDM-3A #16666 was for a short time painted in an experimental light green–cream–light green scheme.
 Originally, the livery scheme of the Ernakulam shed was yellow at the top and spinach-green at the bottom.

+Ernakulam DLS has its own logo and stencils.
+It is written on loco's body side as well as front & back side.